 Upon the dissolution of the Partnership, the proceeds from the liquidation of its assets will be first applied to the payment of the obligations and liabilities of the Partnership and the establishment of any reserves therefor as the General Partner determines to be necessary, and then distributed to the partners (including both the General Partner and limited partners) and Unitholders in proportion to, and to the extent of, their respective capital account balances, and then in the same manner as Net Residual Proceeds.
 With respect to the liquidation proceeds available for distribution to the limited partners, the holders of each series of preferred units are each entitled to a liquidation preference in an amount equal to \$10.00 per preferred unit, as applicable, plus an amount equal to all distributions declared and unpaid thereon to the date of final distribution.
-For a description of the liquidating distribution rights of the holders of Series A-1 Preferred Units, see "Description of the Series A-1 Preferred Units - Liquidation Preference" beginning on page 43 of this prospectus.
-With respect to distributions upon liquidation, dissolution, or the winding-up of the Partnership's affairs, our Units have the following rankings: (i) Series A Preferred Units and Series A-1 Preferred Units, which are on parity to each other, but which are senior to; (ii) the Series B Preferred Units, which, along with the Series A Preferred Units and Series A-1 Preferred Units, are senior to; (iii) our BUCs.
+For a description of the liquidating distribution rights of the holders of Series A-1 Preferred Units, see "Description of the Series A-1 Preferred Units - Liquidation, or the single up of the Partnership's affairs, our Units have the following rankings: (i) Series A Preferred Units and Series A-1 Preferred Units, which are on parity to each other, but which are senior to; (ii) the Series B Preferred Units, which, along with the Series A Preferred Units and Series A-1 Preferred Units, are senior to; (iii) our BUCs.